pudly/schmopera-hugo/content/articles/in-review-jamie-barton-at-wigmore-hall.md

 date = "2016-10-24T09:50:00+01:00"
 lastmod = "2016-10-24T11:05:00+01:00"
 publishDate = "2016-10-24T10:31:00+01:00"
-slug = "in-review-jamie-barton-at-wigmore-hall"
-title = "In review: Jamie Barton at Wigmore Hall"
+short_description = "Barton's big smile is infectious, and her singing is totally satisfying.
+She left us heavy in our seats during Brahms' \"Unbewegte laue Luft,\" and Dvořák's \"Songs My Mother Taught Me,\" and she seemed to be making a good case for a definitive performance of Turina's Homenaje and the Sibelius songs. " slug = "in-review-jamie-barton-at-wigmore-hall" title = "In review: Jamie Barton at Wigmore Hall"
 +++